If you’re looking for an affordable upright exercise bike to add to your home gym, the Schwinn 170 should be on your short list of contenders.

 There is a speaker installed directly in the console.
 With the mp3 port, you can connect and listen to your motivational tunes directly from the bike.

 Theres also a USB port for charging your smart phone or tablet while you ride.
-You could even charge your device while you use the RideSocial app.
+You could even charge your device while you using fitness apps if you like.

 Lastly, there’s a water bottle holder attached to the frame.
 Let’s make sure you stay hydrated on those long rides!